 Speaker | John Trierweiler | Public Information Officer, Arizona Game and Fish Department

-Importance of Swimming Safety In, On, Around the Water
+Importance of Swim Safety In, On, and Around the Water

 Speaker | Keri-anne Payne | UK Olympian

 Keri-anne will discuss common issues people face when they don’t intend to be in the water – whether from falling from a boat, kayak, or paddleboard or trying to swim ashore in open water.
 She’ll share from her experience as an Olympic swimmer.
 Keri-anne was instrumental in creating the Level 2 open water coaching qualification in the UK and to date has helped to empower over 300 coaches to coach open water swimming effectively and safely.